cucumber/docs/content/wiki/autotest-integration.md

 ### Why is it disabled by default?

-Autotest is geared toward the Red~~<span style="text-align:right;">Green</span>~~>Refactor cycle on an object level (unit tests).
+Autotest is geared toward the Red~~Green~~>Refactor cycle on an object level (unit tests).
 These object level specs/tests are generally highly focused and isolated per object so breaks can be detected on a very detailed level.
 The suites are meant to run extremely fast to give the developer quick feedback.
 Cucumber on the other hand provides end-to-end application level testing.
 By executing the entire stack features can help find integration failures between objects and provide large coverage to prevent regressions.
 A side effect of this is that features are generally much slower than object level specs.
 Due to their relative slowness and non-focused nature they may not be realistic to run along side the object-level suite.
 Of course every project is different and every developer has different workflow preferences.

 ### Troubleshooting